 Background: Trial Skills Training (TST) is a hands-on training designed to improve the litigation skills of child welfare law attorneys in order to raise the caliber of legal services to children and families in child protection cases.
 Developed and initially spearheaded by Justice Michael Massengale (ret.), the TST is now directed by JIR Judge Piper McCraw.
 Trial Skills Training is held once or twice a year and offers up to 20 MCLE (Minimum Continuing Legal Education) hours, including ethics hours.
 Eleven in-person and three virtual TSTs have been hosted by the Children's Commission since its inception in October 2013.
 Each TST program has a competitive application process and is limited to 21 less-experienced attorneys.
 It includes a fictional CPS fact pattern with a complete case file covering all Texas-specific statutory hearings building up to final trial.
 TST provides parent, child, and state attorneys numerous litigation exercises in the CPS context and includes lectures and demonstrations from trained faculty comprised of seasoned attorneys and judges, followed by personal critiques and coaching.
 Caseworkers, Pediatric Fellows and/or Pediatric Nurse Practitioners, and Parent Therapists serve as live witnesses.
 Materials are updated and new faculty is recruited and trained with each event.
 Extensive internal and external CQI process and outcome evaluation is involved with each event.

-02/10/23 Update: The Children's Commission is planning to host the 15th iteration of TST in Fall 2023.
-Based on participant and faculty feedback, application criteria will be adjusted to ensure that the target applicant base of less-experienced trial attorneys is reached.
+05/12/23 Update: The Children's Commission will host the 15th iteration of TST in Fall 2023.
+The 3-day course will include a one-day Zoom "Pretrial" on September 13, 2023 and two days of in-person "Trial" on September 20-21, 2023 in San Antonio, TX.

-The 3-day course will continue to be divided into a one-day Zoom "Pretrial" and two days of in person "Trial."
-Commission staff are currently working on securing a venue and plan to make the course application available in March.